Pelosi condemns 'illegal' Azerbaijan attack on Armenia

 Analysts have said the recent fighting has largely undone Western efforts to bring Baku and Yerevan closer to a peace deal.

 Ethnic Armenian separatists in Nagorno-Karabakh broke away from Azerbaijan when the Soviet Union collapsed in 1991.
-The ensuing conflict claimed around 30,000 lives.
-AFP, REUTERS
+The ensuing conflict claimed about 30,000 lives.